-- The first entry will enforce a disconnection to the internet provider every morning at 4 AM. - The second entry will inform the admin every morning at 3:59 AM by email, shortly before the enforced disconnection. - The third entry will delete on the first of every month the accounting table. - The fifth entry will connect the device every weekday at 6 PM to the headquarters.
+- The second entry will inform the admin every morning at 3:59 AM by email, shortly before the enforced disconnection. - The third entry will delete on the first of every month the accounting table. - The fifth entry will connect the device every weekday at 6 PM to the headquarters.

 Time-controlled rules will not necessarily be executed at precisely zero seconds of real time.

 Please note that the language of the commands must be identical to the set language of the console, otherwise they will not be executed.
 The display language of your LANCOM is set to english by default.
-The language can be changed if desired ('Change the language of the display.' \rightarrow page 29).
+The language can be changed if desired ('Change the language of the display.' \rightarrow page 30).

-16.7.3 Configuring the time-controlled rules
+16.8.3 Configuring the time-controlled rules